Saifa36622/DRL_HW2/README.md

 **Which algorithm performs best**

-- from the result the algotrithm that perform the best is double q-learn then q-learn then sarsa and MC in the last
+- from the result the algotrithm that perform the best is double q-learn then q-learn then sarsa and MC in the last (evaluated from 1. reward and count score 2.performance in stabilize cart pole task)

 **Why does it perform better than the others?**
 - Double Q-Learning performs the best in the CartPole problem because it avoids overestimating action values by using two separate q-value , making learning more accurate and stable than Q-Learning, which learns from the best possible next action but it still performs better than SARSA because it learns faster and aims for optimal behavior, while SARSA learns from the actual action taken, making it more cautious and slower to improve.
 Monte Carlo performs the worst because it only updates after an entire episode ends, making it slow, less efficient, and unstable in environments like CartPole that require fast, step-by-step learning.